-- 7. University Conduct Hearing: Appearance with the Disciplinary Committee.
-The Disciplinary Committee may prescribe additional counseling and discipline, and may led to probation, termination of housing contract, suspension, expulsion, exclusion from future enrollment or other severe disciplinary actions.
-Please review Section V, Student Conduct Hearings in the Student Code. - 8.
-Termination of Housing Contract: Termination of the housing contract will result in the immediate removal of the student from the residence halls, forfeiture of any refunds and loss of visitation privileges in the residence halls.
-An official notice of contract termination will be provided to the student and the student's parents or guardian if the student is a dependent. - 9.
-Suspension: Exclusion from the University governed by the Board of Trustees and President of Randall University for a specific period of time or until the student meets certain conditions.
-An official notice of contract suspension will be provided to the student and the student's parents or guardian if the student is a dependent.
-For a fixed period of time the student may not remain on nor visit the campus to participate in any academic or other activity.
-A student who has been suspended for disciplinary reasons must petition for readmission at the conclusion of suspension.
-Readmission to the College may require the completion of assigned counseling sessions, educational activities, and/or community service hours. - 10.
-Expulsion: Exclusion from the University governed by the Board of Trustees and President of Randall University for an indefinite period of time.
+Readmission to the University may require the completion of assigned counseling sessions, educational activities, and/or community service hours.

+- 11. Expulsion: Exclusion from the University for an indefinite period of time.
 Recorded on student's file permanently.
 An official notice of the expulsion will be provided to the student and the student's parents or guardian if the student is a dependent.
 The student is denied the right to participate in any academic or other activity for an unspecified period of time.
 In addition, the student may not remain on nor visit the campus for this unspecified period of time.
-Only under the most unusual circumstances will a dismissed student be readmitted to the College.
-Readmission to the College may require the completion of assigned counseling sessions, educational activities, and/or community service hours. - 11.
+Only under the most unusual circumstances will a dismissed student be readmitted to the University.
+Readmission to Randall University may require the completion of assigned counseling sessions, educational activities, and/or community service hours. - 12.
 Exclusion From Future Enrollment: The student will not be able to continue any further education at Randall University.
 An official notice of the exclusion from future enrollment will be provided to the student and the student's parents or guardian if the student is a dependent.